gaschgithub/reaper-mastering-toolkit/README.md

 The project is motivated by the question:

-> *Which aspects of mastering practice can be expressed as transparent, repeatable procedures, and which must remain perceptual and judgment-based?*
+> *Which aspects of mastering practice can be expressed as repeatable procedures, and which must remain perceptual and judgment-based?*

 ---